What Is a Casement Window?

 Why are casement windows better?

-Casement windows are better because they have an easy operating mechanism.
-These high-performance windows provide excellent airflow and offer an unobstructed view of the surroundings.
+Casement windows are better than other window types because they have an easy operating mechanism.
+These high-performance windows provide excellent airflow and an unobstructed view of your home’s surroundings.

 What is the difference between casement and hung windows?

 The key difference between casement and hung windows is their design.
-The casement window is hinged and opens outward.
-The hung window has two parts, one or both of which can slide up and down.
+Casement windows are hinged and open outward.
+Hung windows have two parts, one or both of which can slide up and down.

 How often do you maintain and clean a casement window?

 Clean the casement window frame at least once a month and the glass at least twice a year.
-You should regularly inspect the casement window for damages and worn seals.
+Regularly inspect the casement window for damage and worn seals.
 If you find any problems, address them immediately.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.